-Line 20 in Listing 4-13 is as follows:
+Line 20 in Listing 4-14 is as follows:

-''' input = input.replacingOccurrences(of: "\n", with: "", options: NSString.CompareOptions.literal, range: nil) // strip off the \n '''
+'''

+input = input.stringByReplacingOccurrencesOfString("\n",

+withString: "", options:

+NSStringCompareOptions.LiteralSearch, range: nil) //strip

+off the /n

+'''

 Reading keyboard input can be difficult.
 In this case, it leaves a remnant at the end of your string, \n, and you need to remove it.
 This is a newline character that is generated when the users press the Return key on their keyboards.